jlfranklin/techbook/docs/00-engineering/engineering-roles.md

 * Basic module install and upgrades.
 * Generally does a significant amount of the custom code and module work themselves (or all of it, on smaller projects).

-## Front-end Developer
+## Front End Developer

-A Front-end Developer has fluency or near fluency in one or more languages.
-They are able to help collect requirements, design, and build components of front-end applications and themes.
+A Front End Developer has fluency or near fluency in one or more languages.
+They are able to help collect requirements, design, and build components of Front End applications and themes.
 They are familiar with the tooling of the technology and framework of their assigned projects.

-Front-end skills commonly used within our project work.
+Front End skills commonly used within our project work.

 - Web APIs / HTML Semantics
 - CSS Styling, Layout, and Animations